GoAdminGroup/docs/en/quick_start.md

 // The Config has multiple options but may be not used.
 // Such as the sqlite driver only use the FILE option which
-// can be ignored when the driver is mysql. type Database struct {
+// can be ignored when the driver is mysql.
+//
+// If the Dsn is configured, when driver is mysql/postgresql/
+// mssql, the other configurations will be ignored, except for
+// MaxIdleCon and MaxOpenCon.
+type Database struct {
 	Host         string
 	Port         string